arthurrasmusson/Token-Intercept/README.md

 Testing the Setup

-After setting up, test your application to ensure that it's correctly communicating with the local vLLM server.
+After setting up, test your application to ensure that it's correctly communicating with the local vLLM or TensorRT-LLM server.